It sounds so easy. Just pay a monthly sum to an agency and have them produce content and manage your social media without you having to lift a finger.

 Your goal with content marketing should be to become the best teachers in your market about the topics your audience cares about.

 Many agencies today offer a flat monthly retainer.
-However, the scope is almost always defined by the amount of hours the agency spends and not on the results they are delivering.
-Some agencies also use point based pricing, but this is just another way to mask hourly work.
+However, the scope is almost always defined by the number of hours the agency spends and not on the results they are delivering.
+Some agencies also use point-based pricing, but this is just another way to mask hourly work.

-The big problem for you is that this model will put a limit to the output of content the agency can deliver.
-An agency needs to control their costs by not over servicing, and will usually prescribe a fixed scope of deliverables (i.e. an article or a pillar page) each month or quarter.
+The big problem for you is that this model will put a limit on the output of content the agency can deliver.
+An agency needs to control its costs by not over-servicing, and will usually prescribe a fixed scope of deliverables (i.e. an article or a pillar page) each month or quarter.

-Over the last 15 years social media has gone from something only kids do, to becoming a tool for businesses to build awareness, attract qualified traffic, and generate sales opportunities.
+Over the last 15 years, social media has gone from something only kids do, to become a tool for businesses to build awareness, attract qualified traffic, and generate sales opportunities.

 This resulted in social media management becoming its own job function, and agencies started offering it as a service to businesses.

 Jay Baer writes that the big problem with social media is that it does not scale well.
 The days of having one or two people manage your whole social presence is gone.
-To get results from social media today requires a lot of time and resources for multiple people in your organisation.
+Getting results from social media today requires a lot of time and resources for multiple people in your organization.